 HIV/AIDS, Children and Youth Programme

 Ukraine is the country worst affected by HIV/AIDS in Europe.
-An estimated 440,000 people aged 15-49 are living with HIV/AIDS – 1.63 per cent of the adult population.
-Three regions – Kyiv, Odessa and Donetsk – have recently crossed the threshold of one per cent HIV infection among pregnant women, indicating the increasing generalization of the epidemic.
+An estimated 238,000 people aged 15-49 are living with HIV/AIDS – 0.62 per cent of the adult population as of beginning of 2013.
+Dnipropetrovsk region has crossed the threshold of one per cent HIV infection among pregnant women, indicating the increasing generalization of the epidemic.

 Injecting drug use is still driving the spread of HIV but the disease is now spreading fast among the broader young population through unprotected sex and from mothers to their babies.
 Eighty per cent of all infected people are young.
 The recent sharp increase in infections outside vulnerable groups and in young women in particular suggests that the coming years will be decisive for addressing the HIV/AIDS epidemic in Ukraine.

 Women are more prone to infection due to their biological and social vulnerability.
 Women now represent 45 per cent of all adults living with HIV in Ukraine.
-The absolute number of children infected with HIV through mother-to-child transmission (MTCT) continues to increase as there is a 20-30 per cent yearly increase in HIV-infected pregnant women: in 2011, HIV prevalence among pregnant women was 0.47 per cent, the highest in Europe.
+In 2013 HIV prevalence among pregnant women was 0.39 per cent, one of the highest in Europe.
+Although, a positive trend is observed since 2008 when HIV-infected pregnant women percentage amounted to 0.55.

-According to official statistics from Ukraine’s Ministry of Health, 32,504 children were born to HIV-positive mothers between 1995 and 2012.
-Among them, 21,916 are HIV negative, 6,735 children under the age of 18 months are awaiting confirmation of their HIV status, while 2,814 are HIV-positive, 752 have AIDS and 287 children have died of AIDS.
+According to official statistics from Ukraine’s Ministry of Health, in 2013, 3898 children were born from HIV-infected mothers.
+Among them 3287 are HIV-positive.
+As of 1 January 2014, 908 children live with AIDS and 71 children died of AIDS-related diseases in 2013.
 Despite important progress in preventing mother-to-child transmission (PMTCT), and paediatric AIDS services in many CIS countries including Ukraine, there are serious issues and challenges that remain unaddressed, including early infant diagnosis of HIV.

 The analysis of data for most at risk adolescents (MARA) aged 10 to 19, based on data of the behavioural surveillance studies among most at risk populations (IDUs, MSM and FSWs), shows that MARA represent a population group in need of special attention within the frame of the national AIDS response.
 Risk behaviour among this group starts very early, overlapping risk behaviours are common, while HIV/AIDS knowledge, skills and particularly access to adequate HIV prevention, treatment, care and support services is extremely low – much lower than among their adult counterparts, as this population group faces a wide range of access barriers.
 Many of the existing prevention and harm reduction services are not targeting MARA, e.g. the national estimate for the access of children living or working on the streets to HIV services is less than 1 per cent .